rovinski/rovinski.github.io/applicants/extern_phd_guide.md

 * Under "faculty member(s) you wish to collaborate with", include my name (you can include other faculty you are interested in as well)
 * The GRE exam is optional, so you need not take it if you haven't already.
-* An English language proficiency exam is required for international applicants.
+* An English language proficiency exam [is required](#english-proficiency-exam) for international applicants.
 You can find the list of accepted exams and minimum scores under "Test Information".
 * Be sure to apply by the posted application deadline.

-For now, the best thing you can do is send me i
-I get many requests from students to work with me, and as much as I would love to mentor students, I unfortunately can't respond to all requests.

 # English Proficiency Exam